 - Equitable access to affordable medicines – Sustainable access to medicines and vaccines remains an issue in a number of EU Member States.
 The challenges of affordability and availability of medicines are linked to a research and development (R&D) model that incentivises innovation through monopoly rights (e.g., patent protection and other forms of market exclusivity), enabling high medicines prices.

 - Medicines safety, added therapeutic value and rational use of medicines – The EU has a well-established medicines marketing authorisation system, but concerns remain about an often too permissive approach to efficacy requirements for medicines, and lack of consideration of added value.

-The HAI Europe Association and its Board provides content expertise on our annual workplan.
+The HAI Europe Association and its Board provide content expertise on our annual workplan.